Skip to main content

 A Thorough Washing. . .

 Back in the painting saddle this evening after an amazing, yet very tiring, ski trip up north during the weekend just ended.
-Tonight's painting session was all about giving this company of Croats a good washing, which really helped define the basic larger areas of the figures and add some richness to the browns, blues, reds, and yellows.
+Tonight's painting session was all about giving this company of Croats a good washing.
+The washes really helped define the basic larger areas of the figures, tone down the initial colors just a bit, and add some richness to those same browns, blues, reds, and yellows.

-Various Army Painter washes were used including Strong Tone, Mid-Brown, Blue, and Red.
-The figures are still wet in this photo, and I missed the officer's dolman, plus discovered the underside of a left arm still in need of its basic Mahogany Brown (Grrr. . .).
+Various Army Painter products were used including Strong Tone, Mid-Brown, Blue, and Red washes.
+The figures are still wet in this photo, but I missed the officer's dolman, plus discovered the underside of a left arm still in need of its basic Mahogany Brown (Grrr. . .).
 Will have to attend to those first thing tomorrow evening.

 But, they don't look half bad at this point.
-I'm even toying with the idea of not going back to highlight raised areas with the original colors as initially planned and just leave them as is and.
-I kind of like their muted yet still colorful appearance.
+I'm even toying with the idea of not going back to highlight raised areas with the original colors as initially planned and just leave them as is.
+I kind of like their muted, slightly rough, yet still colorful appearance.
+It seems entirely fitting for Croats.
 What do you think?

-Still lots to do, but it's getting late and time to join the Grand Duchess for our nightly yoga and meditation, which really help the two of us relax when skiing is not an option.
+Wednesday evening, I'll take a stab at the mustaches and hair queues.
+Still lots to do if that step goes well, but it's getting late and time to join the Grand Duchess for our nightly yoga and meditation, which really help the two of us relax when cross-country skiing is not an option.

 -- Stokes